How Can I Become an MRI Tech?

 How to Apply

-MRI Technologist Certification Is Often Required to Work
+MRI Technologist Certification Is Required to Work

 Techs need to obtain one of the following certifications:

-In order to be ARRT-certified, new MRI techs should expect to complete a rigorous 1-2 year training program with an accredited school.
+In order to be ARRT-certified, new MRI techs should expect to complete a rigorous 1-2 year training program with an accredited organization.
 Students should expect a variety of coursework, including classroom, clinical, and hands-on training, which includes shadowing seasoned veterans in the field.

 After completing the initial ARRT certification, specialization certificates via ‘post-primary pathways’ are available.
 You might specialize in a subject like Mammography, Vascular Sonography, or Bone Densitometry.
 Specializations can build upon a student’s knowledge and experience, and specialists typically earn higher salaries.